jpierkunke/jpierkunke.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Jess Kunke and I am thrilled to start as an assistant professor of statistics this fall in the Department of Mathematical Sciences at Montana State University in Bozeman, Montana.
-I recently completed my Ph.D. in statistics at the University of Washington in Seattle, advised by [Tyler H. McCormick](https://thmccormick.github.io/).
+My name is Jess Kunke and I am thrilled to be an assistant professor of statistics in the Department of Mathematical Sciences at Montana State University in Bozeman, Montana.
+I completed my Ph.D. in statistics at the University of Washington in Seattle, advised by [Tyler H. McCormick](https://thmccormick.github.io/).

 My research interests are in survey methods, network models, and spatiotemporal processes with environmental and social applications.
-I am also passionate about teaching, consulting, and mentoring.
+I am passionate about teaching, consulting, and mentoring, and I collaborate with the Tribal Exchange Network to provide consulting to Tribal environmental professionals.

 ![These giant leaves fall in the UW Seattle quad](/images/BigLeaf_square.jpg){: .align-right width="190px"}